tkych/donuts/README.markdown

 ----------------------------------------------------------------------

 By donuts, the graph represented by s-expression is converted to image file.
-How to use Donuts is easy.
+How to use donuts is easy.
 <> creates a node.
 -> puts an edge between two nodes.
 And && makes a graph by bundling the nodes and edges (and graphs).